blunderbuss-wctf/wacker/README.md

  - wlan1 : one end of the uds
  - wlan1_client : one end of the uds
  - wlan1.conf : initial wpa_supplicant conf needed
- - wlan1.log : supplicant output
+ - wlan1.log : supplicant output (only when using --debug option)
  - wlan1.pid : pid file for the wpa_supplciant instance
  - wlan1_wacker.log : wacker debug output